Welcome to the Alexander Muss High School in Israel!

 Leave your details to receive more info

-The AMHSI core curriculum is an engaging review of Israel and 4,000 years of Jewish history, moving in a linear, chronological fashion from pre-biblical times to the modern Israel period.
+The AMHSI Israel Studies curriculum is an engaging review of Israel and 4,000 years of Jewish history, moving in a linear, chronological fashion from pre-biblical times to the modern Israel period.
 It combines formal classroom study with experience-based learning to enable students to form their own sense of peoplehood by placing themselves in the historical narrative of the Jewish people.
 It is considered the heart of the AMHSI experience.

 What is unique to the course is its approach to experiential learning.
 By using local historical, geographic and human resources, Israel becomes a tangible, living classroom in which every encounter becomes a teachable moment.